Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 00.26.25 UTC
+- WIB: Rabu, 23 April 2025 01.36.30 UTC
-- WITA: Rabu, 23 April 2025 01.26.25 UTC
+- WITA: Rabu, 23 April 2025 02.36.30 UTC
-- WIT: Rabu, 23 April 2025 02.26.25 UTC
+- WIT: Rabu, 23 April 2025 03.36.30 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude